Nongoma Local Municipality elections: By-elections from November 2021

 The council had been governed by the Inkatha Freedom Party (IFP) with the support of the Economic Freedom Fighters (EFF) since the 2021 election.
-The IFP lost control after the National Freedom Party's win in ward 20 and the withdrawal of EFF support, and an NFP, African National Congress (ANC) and EFF coalition took over the council in February 2023.
+The IFP lost control after the National Freedom Party's (NFP) win in ward 20 and the withdrawal of EFF support, and an NFP, African National Congress (ANC) and EFF coalition took over the council in February 2023.
 IFP mayor Albert Mncwango was replaced by the NFP's Clifford Ndabandaba, and IFP Speaker, Prince Bheki Zulu was replaced by the ANC's Babongiwe Sithole.

+The IFP gained a majority in the council after claiming three successive seats from the NFP; the first in a by-election on 25 February 2026, followed by a further two wins on 18 March 2026.